twolodzko/extraDistr/cran-comments.md

 Moreover, C++ code was cleaned up.
 There were some improvements in several functions, e.g. for mixture of normals, or mixture of Poissons, discrete uniform, or categorical distribution.

-Vignette with full list of implemented distributions was added.